gianluparri03/cucinassistant/docs/packages.md

 It just contains a `main.go` file that runs everything.
 You can run everything just by using `make run`, or by hand with `go run main.go <config_file>`.

+The `broadcast.go` file is a program used in production to send an email to every user, like for scheduled manteinance.
+It will ask for the email subject and content, send a test email to the sender email and - if confirmed - broadcast it to each user.
+It needs the config file as argument.

 ## cucinassistant/config